meirisoda/school_fall2023/NTRN201/Files/Fad Diet Presentation Reviews/Fad Diet Presentation Reviews.md

 ### Is it dangerous?
 It may have some negative effects on health.
 Due to restriction of carbohydrates, it may decrease the amount of energy.
 Also will have some nutritional imbalances in
 ### Would you recommend?
-I would not recommend this diet because it is not sustainable, and also has negative effects on relationship with food and bodily health.
-The weight loss achieved with this diet is typically very short-term.
+I would not recommend this diet becaue it seems a little unsustainable.
+It isn't realistic for most people.